 Do you know more about this story?
 Contact us anonymously through this link.

-Derren is an Enrolled Agent admitted to practice before the IRS and an associate member of the American Institute of CPAs.
-He manages the Singapore operation of a US tax accounting firm.
-Derren has a Masters in Economics from the University of Aberdeen, a Masters in Development Studies from Middlesex University, a first degree in Business and holds a Certified Diploma from ACCA.
+Derren is an Enrolled Agent who is admitted to practice before the IRS; and is an associate member of the American Institute of CPAs.
+He manages the U.S. Tax Desk of a regional Accounting Network with over 25 offices in 10 Asian countries.
+Derren holds 2 Masters degrees in Economics and a Certified Diploma from ACCA.